 Yes, most Australian brands are designed for use from birth up until approximately six months, depending on the manufacturer.

 Know a co-sleeper we should add to our list?
-Contact us and let us know, we’ve been collating Australia’s best baby products into shortlists for over 14 years and we’re always happy to support new brands and businesses.
+Contact us and let us know, we’ve been curating Australia’s best baby products into helpful lists for over 15 years and we’re always happy to support new brands and businesses.

 Read next …

 - 12 strong and sturdy baby bassinets

 - 7 Moses baskets for a baby bed alternative